YellowBrainz/etherway/README.md

 This function can be installed on the geth prompt '> ' `static-nodes.json` : the configuration file, which contains the nodes ip addresses and node ids to connect to on startup.
-`credentials` : these files contain the account passwords.
-You can change the individual account passwords by modifying these files.
-Do not forget to rebuild the image.
 `entrypoint.sh` : the shell script executed by docker upon startup of the container, takes the "role" parameter, returns help page when no role parameter is provided.